-Who made the headlines this year?
-INN has compiled a list of the top genetics news of 2017.
+What caught the attention of readers in the genetics market this year?
+We’ve compiled a list of our top genetics news stories of 2019.

 The genetics industry is catching the attention of investors and the life sciences sector as a whole, and it is shaping the way other industries within the space are operating.

 From stem cell research, gene therapy and genetic testing to CAR-T cell therapies and CRISPR technology, the overarching genetics sector offers investors unlimited exposure to a wide range of companies making advancements in the space.

 With the year wrapping up, the Investing News Network is bringing investors a look at our five top genetics news stories, according to our readers.